 2005 – 2008

-Recent engagements for Christopher Bengochea include a return to OSJ as B.F.
+Recent engagements for CHRISTOPHER BENGOCHEA include a return to OSJ as B.F.
 Pinkerton in Madama Butterfly in February 2014.
-In March of 2014, he returns to Palm Beach Opera in the title role of Tales of Hoffman.
+In March of 2014, he returned to Palm Beach Opera in the title role of Tales of Hoffman.